Shapovalov, Auger-Aliassime open with wins at U.S. Open qualifier

 Shapovalov, from Richmond Hill, Ont., posted a 6-3, 6-4 victory over American Denis Kudla while Felix Auger-Aliassime of Montreal defeated Japan’s Hiroki Moriya 6-3, 6-3.

+“It’s a first for me, playing at my first pro Grand Slam,” the 17-year-old Auger-Aliassime said on a conference call.
+“Right now I’m just really enjoying the moment.”

 The 69th-ranked Shapovalov is seeded second in the qualifying draw after his breakout performance at the Rogers Cup in Montreal.
-He defeated Rafael Nadal and Juan Martin del Potro en route to a semifinal appearance.
+The 18-year-old defeated Rafael Nadal and Juan Martin del Potro en route to a semifinal appearance.

 Other Canadians entered in the men’s qualifying draw include Frank Dancevic of Niagara Falls, Ont., Peter Polansky of Thornhill, Ont., and Toronto’s Brayden Schnur.
 Bianca Andreescu of Mississauga, Ont., and Montreal’s Francoise Abanda are entered in the women’s qualifying draw.